c3d/make-it-quick/README.md

 ## Package dependencies

-A `build` project can depend on other packages and use `pkg-config` to easily get the required compilation or link flags.
+A `make-it-quick` project can depend on other packages and use `pkg-config` to easily get the required compilation or link flags.
 The `PKGCONFIGS` variable lists the name of the required packages. if the name ends with `?`, the package is optional, and the build with succceed even if the package is not present.

 For example, `PKGCONFIGS` may look like this, in which case packages `pixman-1` and `gstreamer-1.0` are required, whereas package `openssl`